We get you!

 A study published in the Journal of Food Protection in 2017 established that water temperature has no part to play in washing effectiveness.

 Another tip for washing your hands is to wash them only when they're dirty, like after visiting the bathroom.
 Each time you expose the hands to water, you rinse off some nourishing oils.
-You can also opt to go waterless by using a hand sanitizer instead of water.
+You can also opt to go waterless by using a hand sanitiser instead of water, wherever necessary.

 5. Avoid using harsh soaps, detergents, and disinfectant products